 2014 was a record year for auto safety recalls.
-According to the National Highway Traffic Safety Administration one in five vehicles, over 50 million cars and trucks, on the United States roads, have drawn warnings for critical defects.
+According to the National Highway Traffic Safety Administration, one in five vehicles – over 50 million cars and trucks – drew warnings for critical defects.

 Safety related recalls might include:

-- Problems with fuel system components that could result in gas leaking and possibly causing a vehicle to catch fire if in an accident
+-Problems with fuel system components that could result in gas leaking and possibly cause a vehicle to catch fire if in an -accident

 Flaws related to the following are not considered safety-related and would not be covered by the manufacturer or Safety Act:

-- Equipment that needs routine maintenance or replacement periodically like shocks, car batteries, break pads or exhaust systems
+-Equipment that needs routine maintenance or replacement periodically like shocks, car batteries, brake pads or exhaust systems

 For more information on recalls on your specific vehicle, please visit http://www.recalls.gov/nhtsa.html